Soft, fluffy Red Velvet sponge topped with a tangy but sweet cream cheese frosting, these Red Velvet Cupcakes are a taste of heaven!

 Speaking for myself, I kind of sit on the fence with Valentine’s.
 I neither love nor hate it.
 It’s just another day in the calendar to me.

 I’m not really a hearts and flowers kind of girl.
 Want to know the way to my heart?
-Cook for me.
+My stomach.
 I would take a lovingly prepared dinner over a dozen red roses or expensive jewellery any time.

-If you want to celebrate Valentine’s Day by dazzling the object of your affections with your awesome baking skills, then you really can’t go wrong by making a batch of Red Velvet Cupcakes.
+If you want to celebrate Valentine’s Day or any other regular day in the year by dazzling the object of your affections with your awesome baking skills, then you really can’t go wrong by making a batch of Red Velvet Cupcakes.

 These cupcakes, loosely adapted from a recipe by Nigella Lawson, are the best Red Velvet recipe I’ve ever tried – the vibrant red sponge is incredibly light and fluffy and the slightly tangy cream cheese icing is the perfect topping.

 (Ingredient amounts and detailed instructions are in the recipe card at the bottom of the post)